pippim/pippim.github.io/_posts/2018/2018-12-24-Search-is-useless.-How-can-I-force-it-to-index-my-hard-drive-(2018).md

 ```

-If you want to create a desktop shortcut see: [https://askubuntu.com/questions/450266/an-easy-way-to-create-a-desktop-shortcut](https://askubuntu.com/questions/450266/an-easy-way-to-create-a-desktop-shortcut)
+If you want to create a desktop shortcut see: [An easy way to create a desktop shortcut?](An easy way to create a desktop shortcut?)

 To call the script from the terminal simply use: `glocate`.